hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-building-dscc-api-client-libraries-for-python-using-openapi-generator.md

 {'items': ['port.read', 'volume.create']}
 ```

 Using the client generator tool such as described above, the client libraries for DSCC can be generated in agile manner.
-As the result, the DSCC API client library in Python can be pushed to a GitHub repository automatically so that it will be ready to be used by any projects.
+As the result, the Data Services Cloud Console API client library in Python can be pushed to a GitHub repository automatically so that it will be ready to be used by any projects.
 Further advantage of this method is the automation using Continuous Integration/Continuous Deployment (CI/CD) pipeline which require no manual intervention in updating any projects to use the latest released version of the DSCC API.

-I hope this blog post on generating Python client libraries for DSCC is helpful.
+I hope this blog post on generating Python client libraries for Data Services Cloud Console is helpful.

-More blog posts will be coming to help you taking further advantage of DSCC API capabilities.
-Stay tuned to the [HPE DEV](https://developer.hpe.com/blog) blog for more blog posts about HPE DSCC REST API.
+More blog posts will be coming to help you taking further advantage of Data Services Cloud Console REST API capabilities.
+Stay tuned to the [HPE DEV](https://developer.hpe.com/blog) blog for more blog posts about Data Services Cloud Console REST API.